How automation enables advisors to focus on client value, not admin

 Empowering your advisors

-Backbase for Wealth Management combines digital channels with human contact so wealth managers can deliver the hybrid experience expected by the next generation of clients.
-By bringing together IT and the wealth management business, our solution enables faster collaboration, reduces the time spent on admin and allows advisors to focus on what really matters- creating value for their clients.
+Backbase for Wealth Management combines digital channels with human contact so wealth managers can deliver the hybrid experience the next generation of clients expects.
+By bringing together IT and the wealth management business, our solution enables faster collaboration, reduces the time spent on admin, and allows advisors to focus on what really matters — creating value for their clients.

-The platform empowers advisors by presenting a 360-degree view of each client, offering insight into their products, transactions, document exchange, communications and more.
+The platform empowers advisors by presenting a 360° view of each client, offering insight into their products, transactions, document exchange, communications, and more.
 This holistic view allows advisors to tailor their services to individual clients, providing live support to those who need it and enabling others to self-serve via digital channels.